 Well, since I began doing Trim Healthy Mama, that oh so yummy barbecue sauce had to be removed from the menu because the honey therein is not conducive to weight loss.
 Major bummer!

-- 1 cup sugar free or low sugar ketchup (such as our Homemade Sugar Free Ketchup)
+- 1 cup sugar free ketchup (such as our Homemade Sugar Free Ketchup)

 - ¾ cup raw apple cider vinegar

 - 1 ½ tablespoons lime juice

 - 1 tablespoon unsulphured blackstrap molasses, optional (see notes) *

 - 3 cloves garlic, minced